 Impacts 3A.14-1, 3A.14-2, and 3A.14-3 address how the construction of the FPASP would affect emergency response services and create increased demand for fire protection and for fire flow.
 The EIR/EIS found that there would be a significant impact on emergency response.
-Implementation of Mitigation Measure 3A.14-1 and Mitigation Measure

-3A.14-2 would require traffic control plans during construction and would require that incorporate fire code requirements be incorporated into all plans and submitted for approval to the fire department.
-The project would not substantially change development densities from those approved in the FPASP and would not result in a larger service area than previously evaluated in the FPASP EIR/EIS.
+Implementation of Mitigation Measure 3A.14-1 and Mitigation Measure 3A.14-2 would require traffic control plans during construction and would require that incorporate fire code requirements be incorporated into all plans and submitted for approval to the fire department.
+Although the project would result in higher building intensity at the medical center site, than previously analyzed in the EIR/EIS, the project would not result in a larger service area than previously evaluated in the FPASP EIR/EIS.
+The project would provide for emergency response access at the medical center site.
 Further, the project would continue to comply with mitigation requirements outlined in the mitigation measures adopted for the FPASP.
 No new significant impacts or substantially more severe impacts would occur as a result of the project.
 Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.

 As described in Impact 3A.14-4, applicants would be required to fund and construct sufficient police facilities and personnel to serve the planned development.
 Per the City Municipal Code Chapter 3, Title 3.80, "Capital Improvement New Construction Fee."
 Development within the FPASP is responsible to fund the full cost of additional facilities and equipment necessary as a result of project development through payment of the City's capital improvement new construction fees.
 The impact was determined to be less than significant, and no mitigation was required.
-The project would not substantially change development densities from those approved in the FPASP and would not result in a larger service area than previously evaluated in the FPASP EIR/EIS.
+The project would construct a medical center, consistent with the commercial land use approved in the FPASP and would not result in a larger service area than previously evaluated in the FPASP EIR/EIS.
+The project would be designed to comply with building and fire codes (California's Office of Statewide Health Planning and Development Facilities Development Division standards) and include appropriate fire safety measures and equipment such as fire hydrants and sprinkler systems, smoke detectors, and adequate access and egress for emergency vehicles would be provided (see Figure 2-3).

 Further, the project would be subject to the same funding requirements for police services.
 No new significant impacts or substantially more severe impacts would occur.
 Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.

-As discussed in Impacts 3A.14-5 and 3A.14-6, the applicants would be required to pay school impact fees and would fund all costs associated with school facilities.
+As discussed in Impacts 3A.14-5 and 3A.14-6, the applicants would be required to pay applicable school impact fees and would fund all costs associated with school facilities.
 Because of this, the EIR/EIS concluded that the FPASP's impact to schools would be less than significant and no mitigation is required.
 The project would be subject to the same school impact fees and funding requirements for school services.
 No new significant impacts or substantially more severe impacts would occur.
-Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.
+Therefore, the findings of the certified EIR/EIS, Eagle Environmental Document, and Backbone Infrastructure IS/MND remain valid and no further analysis is required.